 Data Communications Home Page (Randy Baker)

-Dedicated to continually identifying educational resources (among all
+Dedicated to continually identifying educational resources (among all the marketing

 materials) that will help you learn about a technology or a concept.
+Students and

-professionals alike should find the links in these pages beneficial
+professionals alike should find the links in these pages beneficial for research or for

 personal development.
 The site is maintained by Randy Baker who occassionly